Bilal1k/Recommender-System/README.md

 This project was made using R Studio version 1.2.5019.
 R version 3.6.1.

 This repo contains 3 files.
-A PDF, an Rmarkdown and an R file contating all the code used in building this project.
+A PDF, an Rmarkdown and an R file containing all the code used in building this project.